MileHacker Logo

 • When visiting religious sites, dress modestly.

-• Keep your voice low and avoid using flash photography during services.
+• Keep your voice low and refrain from using flash photography during services.

 • Politeness and patience create positive interactions with locals.